 This bill provides, under certain circumstances, for the early termination of a rental agreement if a tenant, cotenant or household member is a victim of domestic violence.
-Section 1.3 of this bill: (1) establishes provisions concerning notice requirements for such an early termination; (2) establishes provisions concerning liability of unpaid amounts relating to the termination of a rental agreement; (3) requires a landlord to install a new lock onto the dwelling of certain persons who are victims of domestic violence; and (4) establishes certain limitations concerning the disclosure to a prospective landlord of an early termination pursuant to this bill.
+Section 1 of this bill: (1) establishes provisions concerning notice requirements for such an early termination; (2) establishes provisions concerning liability of unpaid amounts relating to the termination of a rental agreement; and (3) requires a landlord to install a new lock onto the dwelling of certain persons who are victims of domestic violence.